 - The Sumerians believed that their early kings had supernatural powers.
 The Epic of Gilgamesh tells of the adventures of one such king.

 - The Sumerians had a written law code.
-The earliest code of laws were those of Urukagina King of Lagash 2530 BC.
+The earliest code of laws were those of Urukagina, King of Lagash, from 2530 BC.

 - c5300 BCFirst settlements in Southern Mesopotamia; foundation of world’s first city, Eridu

 - c3600 BCWriting used in Uruk

 - c2530 BCLaws of Urukagina of Lagash

 - 2038 BCGreat wall in Sumer built by King Shulgi of Ur